Sir Ron Young

 Was appointed a District Court Judge in 1998, and has been Chief Justice of the Supreme Court of Pitcairn Island since 2000.
 Was made a Companion of the Queen’s Service Order (QSO) for services to the judiciary in 2017.
 Appointed: 2017.

 Barrister with expertise in human rights and public law.
-Formerly a Crown Counsel in the Crown Law Office, she joined the independent bar in 2014.
+Currently a deputy chairperson of the Human Rights Review Tribunal, and formerly a Crown Counsel with Crown Law, Martha joined the independent bar in 2014.
 Appointed: 2014.

 Judge Michael Crosbie

 Appointed to the District Court Bench in 2001, and served as Chairperson of the Wanganui District Prison Board from 2001 to 2003.
 Appointed: 2003.